stellar/scp-proofs/README.md

 First, the proofs make statements about a model of SCP written in the Ivy language, and not about SCP's implementation or SCP's description in the Stellar Whitepaper.
-This model may not reflect what the reader think SCP is (and what SCP is may be open to interpretation since there is not agreed-upon formal specification).
+This model may not reflect what the reader think SCP is, and what SCP is may be open to interpretation since there is not agreed-upon formal specification.
 The model in `SCP.ivy` could in principle be taken as the formal specification of SCP.

 **Caveat 1**: Discrepancies between the SCP model and any other notion of what SCP is would imply that the statements proved with Ivy may not apply to that